francesNLP/MappingChange/README.md

 * Base input dataframe of this collection, drop us an email for access.

-Note: We have created a `file` folder where we place the ouput data, as well as the [gazetteers_dataframe](https://zenodo.org/records/14051678) (dataframe with all extracted pages text across all gazetteers).
-We recommend to download the gazetters_dataframe from [Zenodo]((https://zenodo.org/records/14051678)) and place it in a `file` folder.
+Note: We have created a `file` folder where we place the ouput data, as well as the [gazetteers_dataframe](https://drive.google.com/file/d/1J6TxdKImw2rNgmdUBN19h202gl-iYupn/view?usp=share_link) (dataframe with all extracted pages text across all gazetteers).
+We recommend to download the gazetters_dataframe from the previous link and place it in a `file` folder.

 ### Extraction Scripts